 Employees as Storytellers

 Including employees as storytellers is critical—and relatively easy.The problem is that companies are getting employees to share content, but they’re not adding their personal story on top of it.
 It’s one thing if employees work for a large company and they share whatever they are given on social.
 But most of the time if people don’t personalize their social posting, it’s so obviously an ad that you’ve lost what you could have gained.A small group of employees can reach 10 million people with almost no cost, assuming they do it in a personal way.
 When they turn content into a story, they’re more interesting people.In other words, being interesting is an art form.

 Keep your content marketing strategy simple: pull people in by making sure you “PUSH.”
 Wait, sorry, was that confusing?You get the idea…Be sure to check out Drew Neisser’s book, The CMO’s Periodic Table: A Renegade’s Guide to Marketing.This episode is based on an interview with Drew Neisser from Renegade.
-To hear this episode, and many more like it, you can subscribe to the Hawke Media Podcast.If you don’t use iTunes, you can listen to every episode here.[smart_track_player url=”http://traffic.libsyn.com/hawkemediapodcast/Drew_Neisser_Master.mp3″ title=”14: How to Drive an Effective Content Marketing Strategy” social=”true” social_twitter=”true” social_facebook=”true” social_linkedin=”true” social_email=”true” ]
+To hear this episode, and many more like it, you can subscribe to the Hawke Media Podcast..[smart_track_player url=”http://traffic.libsyn.com/hawkemediapodcast/Drew_Neisser_Master.mp3″ title=”14: How to Drive an Effective Content Marketing Strategy” social=”true” social_twitter=”true” social_facebook=”true” social_linkedin=”true” social_email=”true” ]